yunusemreertas/Fur-Ever-Home/README.md

 ## Credits

-This project was developed by: Yunus Emre Ertas, Gianna D`Aconti, Angel Sanchez
+This project was developed by: Yunus Emre Ertas, Gianna D`Aconti, Angel Sanchez.

 ## Technologies Used